Sidney Bradshaw Fay

 Fay left Harvard University (Ph.D.
 1900) to study at the Sorbonne and the University of Berlin.
-He taught at Dartmouth College (1902–14) and Smith College (1914–29) and, after the publication of his major book, at both Harvard and Yale University.
+He taught at Dartmouth College (1902–14) and Smith College (1914–29) and, after the publication of his major book, at Harvard (including Radcliffe) and Yale University.

 Fay's conclusion was that all the European powers shared in the blame, but he blamed mostly the system of secret alliances that divided Europe after the Franco-Prussian War into two mutually suspicious camps of group solidarity: Triple Alliance against Triple Entente (Fay's student Allan B. Calhamer, would later develop and publish the game Diplomacy, based on this thesis).
 He considered Austro-Hungary, Serbia and Russia to be primarily responsible for the immediate cause of war's outbreak.
 Other forces besides militarism and nationalism were at work, as the economics of imperialism and the newspaper press played roles.

 Fay was elected to the American Academy of Arts and Sciences in 1931 and the American Philosophical Society in 1947.

 Fay also wrote The Rise of Brandenburg-Prussia to 1786 (1937).

-He married (17 August 1904) Sarah Eliza Proctor.
+He married (August 17, 1904) Sarah Eliza Proctor.